friendly/penguinglyphs/README.md

 ## Related

-This package is designed to work with the [Palmer Penguins](https://allisonhorst.github.io/palmerpenguins/) dataset, a popular alternative to the iris dataset for data exploration and visualization examples.
+This package is designed to work with what was originally the [Palmer Penguins](https://allisonhorst.github.io/palmerpenguins/) dataset, but now (R 4.5.0) in `datasets::penguins`, a popular alternative to the iris dataset for data exploration and visualization examples.

 ## License